IBAnalyst: Tips and Tricks

 A: This is separate issue, where IBAnalyst can't help.
 Here can be 2 causes of problem:

 1. Indices have outdated statistics.
-You can refresh index statistics by command SET STATISTICS INDEX xxx, or in IBExpert (menu Database, Recompute selectivity of all indices), or using gidx tool (www.ibase.ru/download/gtools.zip).
+You can refresh index statistics by command SET STATISTICS INDEX xxx (see more details http://www.ibase.ru/proc_selectivity/).

-2. Queries are hard themselves, or optimizer can't optimize query.
+3. Queries are very complex, or optimizer can't optimize query, so it is necessary to refactor query.

 3. In some cases you will see "fragmented tables" right after restore.